processone/docs.ejabberd.im/content/admin/guide/configuration.md

 	or to foreign server using S2S (compliant with
 	[`RFC 6120 Remote Domain rules`](http://xmpp.org/rfcs/rfc6120.html\#rules-remote)).

+`trusted_proxies: all | [IpString]`

+:   Specify what proxies are trusted when an HTTP request contains the
+	header `X-Forwarded-For` You can specify `all` to allow all proxies, or specify a list of IPs in string format.
+The default value is:
+	`["127.0.0.1"]`

 #### Examples

 For example, the following simple configuration defines: